-The Articles of Association grant those Shareholders possessing a holding equal to at least that determined by Consob in accordance with Art.
-144-quater of the Issuers' Regulation, which was set at 1% by Consob Regulation no. 20273 dated 24.01.2018, to submit lists of candidates for the election of directors.
+The Articles of Association grant those Shareholders possessing a holding equal to at least that determined by Consob in accordance with the law and regulations, which at the date this Report was approved corresponds to 1% of the share capital, as laid down by Art.
+144-quater of the Issuers' Regulation and by Consob with Decision no. 13 dated 24.01.2019 and adopted pursuant to Art.
+144-septies, para.
+1 of the Issuers' Regulation, to submit lists of candidates for the election of directors.

 The lists of candidates submitted by the Shareholders must be filed at the Company's registered office - with the special certificates issued by the authorised intermediaries, the curriculum vitae of each candidate and the related statements required by the law and regulations in force and by the Articles of Association - within the term set by Art.
-147-ter, para 1-bis of the TUF, namely by the twenty-fifth day prior to the date on which the Shareholders' Meeting called to approve the appointment of the members of the Board of Directors will be held.
+147-ter, para.
+1-bis of the TUF, namely by the twenty-fifth day prior to the date on which the Shareholders' Meeting called to approve the appointment of the members of the Board of Directors will be held.

 Each list contains a number of candidates up to a maximum of thirteen, listed using sequential numbering.
 At least two candidates, always indicated at least at the second and seventh place of each list, must possess the requirements of independence established by Art.
 147-ter of the TUF.
 The Articles of Association do not provide for independence requisites of directors beyond those established for statutory auditors in accordance with Art.
 148, para.
 3, of the TUF, nor requisites related to good repute and/or other professional skills other than those required by law for people holding the position of director.